 Numerous times the challenge from other bulls can end in fights where they spar with their antlers.
 These can be dangerous.
 They start with shoving back and forth where the bigger stronger bull usually wins.
 If they are evenly matched these fights can lead to injuries and death of the losing participant.
 Rut can exhaust bulls so much that they enter winter in a weakened state.
 The sights that Montana ranchers get to see in the private setting of the elk rut is worth the investment of buying the ranch to some.

 Once cows have been bred and winter starts the elk will group back up with cows, calves and yearling bulls.
 The bulls will many times group up in bachelor groups or stay solo.
-The elk groups will head down to where grazing is easier.
+The elk groups will head down to where grazing is easier which is usually on Montana farms and ranches.
 They will paw through snow to find any grass to carry them through the winter.
 Many times they will end up in the Montana ranches pasture and stay there for weeks on end.
 They feel safe from predators their and food is available.

 The main predators are wolf, bear, cougar and coyotes on calves.
 Needless to say elk live a life full of constantly being on the lookout and moving.
 An elk is incredibly swift.
 They can beat a horse in a short race and especially over snow or rough terrain.
 It is quite a sight to see a bull elk running through thick timber with 350” of antlers on their head.
 Should they run into predators the elk’s defense includes antlers, a dangerous front hoof kick and keeping in groups to fend off predators.
 They can leap up to 8 ft tall to clear fences and logs.
 They are very majestic animals.